arendst/Tasmota/tasmota/berry/lorawan/decoders.AI/SESSION-STATE.md

 ## Response Additions **FOR EVERY RESPONSE**
 - at the end of the process produce in sequence:
   1) if modified file > 0 then render git commands snippet by `Git Workflow`
-  2) detailed statistics about token used by this action
+  2) detailed statistics about token used by this action with the progressive totals

 ## Session Override
 ```